valentingalea/splash-damage-talks/mdx/UE4.md

 TODO: buildgraph code / data depend remove (too complicated to explain)
 TODO: expand more on the macro test
 TODO: hard transition from game module layout to batch file
-TODO: add more spacing for the splash engine anim
+TODO: code-surfer: change title for h2 to smaller and increase the notes font size

 WORK: talk to Mark V about TA tools
 WORK: get more/better chapter imgs